 Born in Columbus, Ohio, Curtis Duffy knew early on he had a passion for cooking.
 In addition to having the support of his parents, he was fortunate enough to have his passion recognized and encouraged by two of his teachers, both of whom remain close friends and mentors.
 To this day, he notes these teachers alongside such culinary luminaries as Michel Bras, Charlie Trotter, Grant Achatz, and Fernand Point as key influences in his career.

 In mid-2011, Duffy left Avenues to begin making plans for his own restaurant, expected to open mid-2012.
-At Grace, Duffy's culinary style – elegant, graceful cuisine - will be showcased, reflecting his personal taste and drawing upon his wealth of experience.
+At Grace, Duffy's culinary style is showcased, reflecting his personal taste and drawing upon his wealth of experience.
 His micro-seasonal cuisine is best described as "thoughtfully progressive" – thoughtful as he puts tremendous time, focus, research and thought into what he creates, and progressive as he will utilize modern techniques to coax the best out of the ingredients.
 Each dish is an expression of his personality – progressive but grounded – and puts ingredients at the forefront.
-He will continue to source the highest-quality ingredients, allowing flavor to trump technique; By putting flavor first, with modern techiques playing a supporting role, Duffy
+He will continue to source the highest-quality ingredients, allowing flavor to trump technique.

 After three years with LEYE, Muser joined The Peninsula Chicago (2006), serving as Wine Director and Sommelier and building the beverage lists for the hotel's three restaurants, its bar, and for all catering functions and private events.
 He developed award-winning wine lists, and in 2011, Muser was nominated "Best Sommelier" by the Jean Banchet Awards for his work at Avenues, the Michelin two-star restaurant at The Peninsula.
 The following year, he was honored with the award.
 Under Muser's direction, Avenues was also a three-time nominee for Outstanding Wine Service from the James Beard Foundation Awards.
 At Avenues, Muser met Chef Curtis Duffy, and in 2011 the two began plans to open Grace.
 Muser's style is grounded and deep-rooted in the winemaking process.
 He cites influence from award-winning sommeliers Alpana Singh, Bob Bansberg, and Wayne Gotts, his mentor and instructor at ISG.